 Our Vision for Gender Equity in Health

-One definition of gender is “the socially constructed norms that impose and determine roles, relationships, and positional power for all people across their lifetime.”* Gender—which is related to, but separate from, biological sex—is ever evolving in any given individual, community, and society.
+Gender is “the socially constructed norms that impose and determine roles, relationships, and positional power for all people across their lifetime,” according to the Global Health 50/50 Initiative.* Gender—which is related to, but separate from, biological sex—is ever evolving in any given individual, community, and society.
 It impacts all aspects of our lives, health chief among them.

-Around the world, gender inequality leads to stark health inequities for women and other marginalized gender and sexual identities who confront unique health issues and barriers to care.
+Around the world, gender inequality leads to stark health inequities for women and LGBTQIA+ identities people who confront unique health issues and barriers to care.
 Pregnancy and childbirth, sexual- and gender-based violence, and breast and cervical cancers are just a few of the conditions that merit access to specialized, high-quality health care.
 Yet in settings of poverty, such care often doesn’t exist.
 Where it does, marginalized groups may be unable to access it in the face of overwhelming obstacles, from a lack of educational and economic opportunities to limited autonomy and bodily safety.

 PIH humbly and fiercely commits to continually adapting as a global organization and improving how we serve marginalized populations in a world where understandings and experiences of gender and sexuality grow and shift.
 And in the face of harmful policies that further disempower women and girls, we commit to working hand-in-hand with the governments in the countries we serve to invest nationally in new gender equity-aimed programs, policies, and standards.